eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ---

 - object structure
+  - what kinds of data do objects hold?
   - plain text
     - an object's contents are plain, unformatted text
     - plain text conventions are used for "formatting"